~13 min read

 - Multi-channel message consolidation.
 Customers contact you through marketplaces, email, social, and live chat.
 Your helpdesk needs to bring those conversations together, not just monitor them separately.

-According to Salesforce State of Service (Nov 2025, surveying 6,500 service professionals worldwide including Germany), AI is now the #2 priority for service leaders, and reps using AI tools spend 20% less time on routine cases (about four hours per week freed up).
+According to Salesforce’s State of Service report (Nov 2025, surveying 6,500 service professionals worldwide including Germany), AI is now the #2 priority for service leaders, and reps using AI tools spend 20% less time on routine cases (about four hours per week freed up).
 Which is exactly the kind of operational lift that compounds across a year.

 Your helpdesk choice is a strategic business decision that directly affects customer retention, marketplace compliance, and operational costs.
 Test platforms with your real workflows before committing.
 Demo with English tickets proves nothing if your real customer base writes in German, French, or Spanish.